 Intimate monthly seminars with Philip Gross in Hereford, organised in partnership with Ledbury Poetry Festival.

-Curated in partnership with Ledbury Poetry Festival, we are proud to present a series of monthly seminar groups with Philip Gross in Hereford, featuring close reading, in-depth discussion and feedback on your poems-in-progress, as well as conversation around contemporary poetry and guidance on your next steps as a poet.
-With a maximum of eight students in each group, these seminars provide an intimate setting and generate supportive and critical friendships, helping you to become part of your local poetry community.
+Curated in partnership with Ledbury Poetry Festival, we are proud to present a series of monthly seminar groups with Philip Gross in Hereford, featuring close reading, in-depth discussion and feedback on your poems-in-progress, as well guidance on your next steps as a poet and conversation around contemporary poetry.
+With a maximum of eight students, these seminars provide an intimate setting and generate supportive and critical friendships, helping you to become part of your local poetry community.

 More information about how all our seminars work can be found on the Seminars Course Page.